google/digitalbuildings/ontology/docs/connections.md

     - MEASURES
 ```

+The source entity for the Measures connection must be a device that performs quantification.
+This typically includes `METERS`.

 ## Fully Aggregates

 #### Definition: Source combines attributes of the Targets and the Targets' attributes fully account for the Source's attributes.